 As described previously, lazy partitions are simpler to implement than eager partitions when the ratio of their sizes is dynamic.
 Therefore, we focus on the Clock algorithm applied to lazy partitions.
-This version is termed Lazy Clock, and it uses inverse lottery scheduling to pick victims amongst partitions.
+This version is termed Lazy Clock, and it uses inverse lottery scheduling to pick victims among partitions.
+However, we provide a comparison algorithm Eager Clock, which combines eager partitions and the Clock algorithm and is somewhat more complex.